 When we scheduled an online meeting with mentalist Daniel Fernandez so that he could show us some tricks, I was determined to make things difficult for him.
 I'm a skeptic, and I thought I won't fall for his magic tricks.
 But oh boy, how wrong was I?

-With a magnitude of options to choose, it’s easy to get lost in all of the events platforms out there.
-You’ve got new products like HopIn, older products like Cvent and Bizzobo, ticketing platforms like Eventbrite, and more marketing-oriented platforms like Splash.
+With a magnitude of options to choose, it’s easy to get lost in all of the different event technology out there.
+You’ve got new products like HopIn, older products like Cvent and Bizzobo, event ticketing platforms like Eventbrite, and more marketing-oriented platforms like Splash.

 I’ve been with Eventtia for more than four years, and during all that time, we’ve launched a series of exciting initiatives.
 Many thanks to the co-founders for putting up with all of my crazy marketing ideas!
 But there hasn’t been anything so breathtaking and inspiring than the project we’re cooking up right now in partnership with our friends from Spitche and MeltinLab.